Best Customer Satisfaction Metric: CSAT vs NPS vs CES

 5. Use actionable data to reduce churn rate:

-A great CX protocol involves fast action on important customer insight.
 People expect companies to listen to their concerns.
-One way to do this is to close any feedback loop at the earliest.
-This will prevent bad experiences, improve retention rates and maintain the online reputation of a brand.
+Use data from high-effort touchpoints and create seamless experiences for greater customer retention rates.
+This will prevent bad experiences, and maintain the online reputation of a brand.

 If you are looking to curate the right metric for your business, Merren can help.
-Merren has pre-designed CSAT and NPS surveys for your CX needs.
+Merren has pre-designed CSAT, NPS and CES surveys for your CX needs.

 Visit the NPS metrics website here.

-Merren has superfast survey channels where you can obtain 10X the response rate- more than the industry standard response rate.
-Launch your NPS and CSAT scores using these channels and gain detailed customer insights.
+Merren has superfast survey channels where you can obtain 10x the response rate- more than the industry standard.
+Launch your NPS, CES and CSAT scores using these channels and gain detailed customer insights.
 Start your 14 day free trial with Merren and access all our advanced features.

 Table of Contents